SuyashLakhotia/RossmannStoreSales/CONTRIBUTING.md

 """
 ```

 Submit a pull request to `master` once done.
+After merging with `master`, add details about the model to `List of Models.md`.